In this section

 Centrelink can also get this information by contacting your neighbours, the Department of Housing, real estate agents, gas and electricity suppliers, local councils, or any other person who can provide details about your relationship.

-If you disagree with a decision made by Centrelink about your relationship, you may be able to appeal it.
+If you disagree with a decision made by Centrelink about your relationship, you have a right to appeal it.
+You can also ask for “payment pending review” – a continuation of your payment at the single rate while your appeal is being dealt with.

 You may need legal advice if you: